superhighfives/sinatra-boilerplate/README.md

 If you get a **publickey error (access denied)** when you try and push the site to [Heroku](http://heroku.com/), add your public key manually.

-    # If for some reason this doesn't occur, you can add them manually
+    # Add your public key to Heroku manually
     > heroku keys:add

 Next up, we set up the app and deploy it.